willbraun/turn-based-game/README.md

 Our game is inspired by Pokemon but with a food fight theme.
 The selected hero has two different actions they can choose from:
 - Attacking
 - Eating

-The player can choose wether they would like to attack with the current food in their hand, or to eat it to regain health.
+The player can choose whether they would like to attack with the current food in their hand, or to eat it to regain health.
-Each of the three different characters the player can choose from have varying levels of health and attack damge multipliers.
+Each of the three different characters the player can choose from have varying levels of health and attack damage multipliers.